thor-harsh/Project--Hadoop-38/README.md

 <table>

-**In this project We will use Spark with Python to do an amazing stuff.Here we will work on the walmart_stock.csv and complete the challenges as provided by Jose Portilla .** <br></br>
+**In this project We will use Spark with Python to do an amazing stuff.Here we will work on the Spark DataFrame which will read this walmart_stock.csv as our dataset and complete the challenges as provided by Jose Portilla .** <br></br>

 **Before jumping to the code lets understand Spark First**...<br></br>